Baguio Philippines Travel Guide: Hotels, What to Do & Itinerary

 Baguio Jeepney Routes and Stops

 Just like anywhere in the Philippines, jeepneys in Baguio have specific routes and stops.
-You can flag one down along major roads, or you can head to the nearest jeepney stops which are also located near the tourist attractions.
+You can flag one down along major roads, or you can head to the nearest jeepney stops, which are also located near the tourist attractions.
 Here are the major Baguio jeepney routes and stops:

-Mines View Park Route - Jeepneys with signages indicating Mines View will not only take you to Mines View Park, but also to The Mansion, Wright Park, and Good Shepherd Baguio.
-You can catch this jeepney at the Bakakeng Terminal in Perfecto Street near Burnham Park, along Session Road, and at all the stops mentioned above.
+Mines View Park Route - Jeepneys with signages indicating Mines View will not only take you to Mines View Park but also to The Mansion, Wright Park, and Good Shepherd Baguio.
+You can catch this jeepney at the Bakakeng Terminal on Perfecto Street near Burnham Park, along Session Road, and at all the stops mentioned above.
 You can take this jeepney to go from one tourist spot to the other.

 Pacdal Route - Jeepneys with a Pacdal sign can take you to the Baguio Botanical Garden.
 You can catch the Pacdal jeepney at the Pacdal-Liteng Terminal at Lakandula Street.
 This terminal is just 3-5 minutes from Session Road.

-Long Long- Tam-Awan and Quezon Hill - Tam-Awan - If you’re heading to Tam-Awan Village, you can take jeepneys plying the Long Long to Tam-Awan or the Quezon Hill to Tam-Awan route.
+Long Long-Tam-Awan and Quezon Hill-Tam-Awan - If you’re heading to Tam-Awan Village, you can take jeepneys plying the Long Long to Tam-Awan or the Quezon Hill to Tam-Awan route.

-La Trinidad Routes - There are two terminals from you can go to catch a jeepney to the famous strawberry farms of La Trinidad.
+La Trinidad Routes - There are two terminals from which you can go to catch a jeepney to the famous strawberry farms of La Trinidad.
 You can head to the terminal along Shuntug Road in front of the Baguio City Hall, an 8-minute walk from Burnham Park.

 Look for the jeepney heading to La Trinidad via Bokawkan.
 You can also opt to go to the La Trinidad Jeepney Terminal along Magsaysay Ave, which is an 11-minute walk from Burnham Park.

-Asin Road Route - Jeepneys with signages indicating Asin Road head to BenCab Museum.
+Asin Road Route - Jeepneys with signage indicating Asin Road head to BenCab Museum.
 You can catch this jeepney at the Guisad Jeepney Terminal along Kayang Street, near the Baguio Public Market.
 You can reach this terminal from Burnham Park by walking as it is only 7 minutes away on foot.

 Taxi

-One of the most common means for getting around in Baguio is by riding a regular taxi.
+One of the most common means of getting around in Baguio is by riding a regular taxi.
 There are a lot of taxis in Baguio.
 You can hail one practically anywhere; near bus terminals and around the popular Baguio attractions.

 You can use a car booking app like Grab Taxi in Baguio.
 It’s just like a regular taxi with the added convenience of being able to hail a cab with your mobile app.
 If you want to book a ride faster, it helps to go to a known landmark.

-Go around Baguio City in your owned or rented vehicleThere are a number of car and van rental companies in Baguio.
+There are a number of car and van rental companies in Baguio.
 You can hire a private car or van with a driver for your trip.
 This is more convenient, especially when you're traveling with a group.
 There are also car rentals in Baguio that allow you to drive the vehicle yourself.

 Where to Stay in Baguio

 Being a highly urbanized City, Baguio offers a variety of accommodation options to choose from including high-end hotels, affordable inns, cozy lodges, transient houses, and hostels.
-Find one that suits your budget and travel needs for a comfortable staycation in the Philippines
+Find one that suits your budget and travel needs for a comfortable staycation in the Philippines.

 Types of Accommodations